Role

 User interviews

 Building on NASAA and Virgin Media/O2 findings, I hypothesised that a social-driven event feature could enhance accessibility.
-To validate this, I interviewed 12 participants, including avid event-goers, casual social media users, and an event organiser, to uncover key opportunities to streamline event discovery, planning, and sharing within Instagram.

 With the challenges in mind, I asked: